-Features: Module Entry Requirements: Must fulfil current entry requirements set by the Health and Care Professions Council (HCPC) and the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.
+Features: Module Entry requirements: Must fulfil current entry requirements set by the General Pharmaceutical Council (GPhC), the Health and Care Professions Council (HCPC) or the Nursing and Midwifery Council (NMC) which are set out in the preselection forms.
 The training organisation must have signed and returned the course documentation agreeing that they understand and will provide support required for the student to complete the course.

-Educational Aims: The module multi-professional learning outcomes have been mapped to regulators' standards for prescribing, such as, the GPhC, the HCPC and the NMC and should be appropriate to the student's profession and field of practice.
+Educational Aims: The module multi-professional learning outcomes have been mapped to regulators standards for prescribing, such as, the GPhC, the HCPC and the NMC and should be appropriate to the student's profession and field of practice.